lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/01_tell_me_about_yourself.md

 I accepted the job offer as a chemist in the Analytical Science Branch (ASB) at AECL in 2009.
 A senior technologist retired in 2010 and left a GC/MS behind, no one was trained to run it.
 It prevented us from providing organic analysis to the internal clients, including environmental monitoring group.
 I took the initiative to re-commission the instrument, and get the CALA PT passed for volatile organic compounds.
 We resumed the testing service.
 There were many little moments like that when I stood up to help the team.
 As a result, I built trust in relationship with the management, and was delegated to oversee the lab operation.
 I also built trust in relationship with peers, and work together with allies to address challenges.

 My job at AECL was done in 2016.
 I went to self-learn R programming language, and figured out many applications in laboratory setting.
-While I accepted the job offer as the lab scientist at LifeLabs in 2021, I quickly implemented these applications to monitor trends.
+While I accepted the job offer as the lab scientist at LifeLabs in 2021, I quickly implemented these applications to monitor quality trends.
 Moreover, I conducted troubleshooting of sample preparation for the assay of steroid profile in urine.
 The job was done due to the supply shortage of enzyme and loss money of the assay.

 I have been working in the laboratory setting for 15 years.
 I developed variety of skills, including wet chemistry analysis, data analysis, quality control and quality assurance, and research and development.
 I can bring my skills and experience on board at this position.